laptalk/laptalk/ReadMe.md

 ## Status

-* Tested on Linux
+Works on Linux and macOS!
-* Heard it works on macOS

 Please report any issues or success stories.